 The light should not distort the color of the bike!
 This works best with natural light.
 You can also take good photos with artificial light, but the right lighting is necessary to get the right light spectrum.

-Natural light realistically reproduces the colors of a bicycle
+Natural light reproduces the colors of a bicycle realistically

 3) Sufficient light

-There must be sufficient light!
+There must be enough light!
 With simple cameras, if there is insufficient light, either the image will be too dark or the resolution will be too low.
 Details would then no longer be recognizable in the photo.

-Too little light, bad resolution
+Not enough light, bad resolution